hakimkac99/hadoop-ecosystem/README.md

 Manage the Hadoop cluster resources, schedule compute resources, allocate resources for jobs execution etc.

-* In the `docker-compose` file, YARN is part of both Namenode and Datanode services.
+* In the `cluster/compose.cluster.yml` file, YARN is part of both Namenode and Datanode services.
 Yarn Resource Manager is run in the Namenode, and YARN Node Manager is run in the Datanodes.
 * Access YARN from the UI : http://localhost:8088/

     ![Alt text](doc/yarn-ui.png)